-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, La Grande is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, La Grande isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in La Grande are a mix of both white- and blue-collar jobs.
 Overall, La Grande is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in La Grande who work in office and administrative support (15.48%), sales jobs (10.31%), and personal care services (6.60%).

 In addition, La Grande is a college town.
 There are a lot of students in La Grande attending college, and as a result La Grande provides a number of services, amenities and opportunities geared to the needs and activities of students.

 Compared to the rest of the country, citizens of La Grande spend much less time in their cars: on average, their commute to work is only 13.24 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

 The percentage of people in La Grande who are college-educated is somewhat higher than the average US community of 21.84%: 25.35% of adults in La Grande have at least a bachelor's degree.